A whopping 78% of millennials don’t have a will, according to a Caring.com study.

 An online service like Trust & Will can generate customized and complete legal documents in about 20 minutes.
-You could walk away with a will, guardianship forms or other legal estate documents backed by experienced attorneys.
+You could walk away with a will backed by experienced attorneys.

 When you use Trust & Will, you get a complete estate planning package to put your affairs in order.